cesanta/frozen/README.md

 If `tokens_array` is `NULL`, then `parse_json` just checks the validity of the JSON string, and points where parsing stops.
 If `tokens_array` is not `NULL`, it must be pre-allocated by the caller.
+Note that `struct json_token` just points to the data inside `json_string`, it does not own the data.
+Thus the token's lifetime is identical to the lifetime of `json_string`, until `json_string` is freed or mutated.
 Return: On success, an offset inside `json_string` is returned where parsing has finished.
 On failure, a negative number is returned, one of: